Lenovo might have an innovative new hybrid notebook lined up for next year, at least according to some design details which have popped up online.

-Now that all might sound familiar as another Surface Pro 4 clone, however, spotted the design materials that suggest the Lenovo Blade components are actually in the base.
-One theory is that the keyboard base could contain the components to run while it streams the desktop to the separate display using Intel's Miracast streaming software.
+Now that all might sound familiar as another Surface Pro 4 clone, however, Notebook Italia spotted the design materials that suggest the Lenovo Blade components are actually in the base.
+One theory is that the keyboard base could contain the components to run Windows 10 while it streams the desktop to the separate display using Intel's Miracast streaming software.

 In this case, Miracast would not only transmit a picture, but allow both screen and keyboard to keep working together even when detached.
 The Lenovo design materials notes that you could also use the slate as a touchscreen keyboard to interact with an external monitor.

 Another interesting wrinkle is the tablet could have its own hardware innards to make it work as a standalone Android tablet.